coffee-clang/cup-components/docs/PACKAGES.md

 ### Capability metadata

 `features.*` records behavioral capabilities deliberately exposed by the completed package.
 A command or payload being present is evidence for `entry.*` or `contents.*`; it does not by itself create a `features.*` promise.
-Positive feature claims therefore have a corresponding product-test oracle.
+Positive feature claims therefore have a corresponding behavioral package test.
 Every `features.*` value is the literal boolean `true` or `false`; the exact keys depend on the tool.

 `requires.*` records an explicit external platform prerequisite that is necessary for a declared capability but is not package payload.
 It is used only when the platform/toolchain environment owns that prerequisite, and its values are likewise literal `true` or `false`.
 Current examples are the Linux native development environment used by Clang's default C/C++ compilation path, the Apple developer tools/SDK used for macOS native compilation and Apple's system `debugserver` used by LLDB local process control.
 A requirement must never be inferred silently from the build runner.